-We formulate our theory in the context of a firstprinciples mean-field theory such as DFT, where the dynamics of the nuclei is treated classically while the electronic system is evolved according to the time-dependent Shrödinger equation.
-This is essentially the domain of time-dependent DFT (TDDFT), but here we aim to treat the spin DOF as slow semiclassical variables alongside the nuclear displacements.
-This requires a separation of the electronic DOF into a small number of spin DOF and the remaining large number of electronic excitations on the scale of the band gap or above.
+We formulate our theory in the context of a first-principles mean-field theory such as DFT, where the dynamics of the nuclei is treated classically, while the electronic system is evolved according to the time-dependent Schrödinger equation.
+This problem is essentially the domain of TDDFT, but here we aim to treat the spin d.o.f. as slow semiclassical variables alongside the nuclear displacements.
+This requires a separation of the electronic d.o.f. into a small number of spin d.o.f. and the remaining large number of electronic excitations on the scale of the band gap or above.

 To do so, we define a "spin" unit vector on a magnetic ion to be the direction of the average spin density inside a Wigner-Seitz sphere centered at that site, and subsequent calculations of electronic ground states and energies are always computed with these spin variables constrained.
-The essential requirement is that the remaining electronic system, so constrained, should be free of any remaining slow DOF, i.e., any below-band-gap excitations.
+The essential requirement is that the remaining electronic system, so constrained, should be free of any remaining slow d.o.f., i.e., any below-band-gap excitations.
 The implementation of the Wigner-Seitz sphere constraint is not a serious obstacle in practice, as most DFT code packages have features for carrying out electronic minimizations under the constraint of fixed spin orientations defined in this way.
+We emphasize that we treat not only the lattice displacements, but also the spin cantings, in a harmonic approximation about the ground-state reference structure.
+We treat only collinear easy-axis systems here, and assume that the spin cantings with respect to this axis are small.

 To finish a discussion of the approximations of our theory, we note that we use "ordinary" adiabatic dynamics, in which the adiabatic perturbation theory is carried only to first order in the rate of change of nuclear or spin variables.
 This is well justified as long as the gap separating phonons and magnons from interband electronic excitations is large.
-And finally, we shall shortly make a harmonic approximation, in which the atomic displacements and spin cantings are expanded to leading order around a ground-state reference configuration.
+And finally, we shortly make a harmonic approximation, in which the atomic displacements and spin cantings are expanded to leading order around a ground-state reference configuration.